This AC-CDI is End Of Live

 Here is the pickup signal at 1600 rpm:

-The sensor 30 degrees, also generates noise at high speed, just decrease the voltage in order to keep only the useful shape.
+The 30 degrees sensor, also generates noise at high speed, just decrease the voltage in order to only keep the main shape.

 Here is the pickup signal at 3500 rpm: